aletorrescande/fraud_detection/README.md

 2) Creating and populating a database schema on PostgresSQL (See schema.sql)
 3) Analyzing the Data (See queries.sql, challenge.ipynb and visual_data_analysis.ipynb)

+In the Jupyter Notebook you would have to insert your Postgresql credentials in my_credentials.env file.

 Below are the observations from the analysis.

 ## Transactions less than $2.00